Youth Swim Lessons

 Private Swim Lessons for ages 3 and up to allow for individualized attention to help improve or master swimming skills.
 Together, the instructor, participant and/or parent determine the goals for the session, and the curriculum is customized in order to meet these goals.

 All beginner swimmers and any swimmer under 6 years old, must have a parent or guardian accompany the child into the water and assist with hands-on skill practice.
 Swim Instructors will maintain 6ft of social distance and refrain from any hands-on contact unless responding to an emergency situation.
+Our swim instructors will be teaching the majority of swim lessons from the pool deck.
+Instructors will enter the water briefly to demonstrate skills and observe students as needed.

 Cost: Y Member: $120 | Non-Member: $140